- The Next Era of Excellence in Healthcare

 The measure will be on the ballot for a vote on April 23, 2019.

 The boundaries are the city of Pullman.
 Those residing in Pullman city limits will be eligible to vote on the bond levy.

 The total project cost is estimated to be $40 million.
-We plan to fund this through a combination of community support (bond levy), philanthropy, and hospital reserves.
+We plan to fund this through a $29 million bond levy and$11 million through the Foundation and the hospital.

-If funding is approved and generous philanthropic support from the community is attained, the plan is to break ground on the new project in 2020 with a goal to be completed in 2021.
+If funding is approved and philanthropic support from the community is attained, the plan is to break ground on the pavilion in 2021 and expect to be complete in 2022.

 Key roles in the delivery of One-Stop Care are care coordinators, transitional care providers, chronic care managers, mental health professionals, health coaches and educators.
 Many of these roles can be filled by licensed independent social workers, nurses and health psychologists but we’ll have need for non-licensed professionals, such as community health workers and social work extenders as well.
 There will be program coordinators for the Family Medicine Physician Residency program, and staff for possible childcare and adult day health services.
 Finally, we believe there will be a need for expanded therapies such as physical therapy, occupational therapy and speech therapy.